 (b) was in force in this State immediately before the commencement day; and

-(c) is an exemption from compliance with a provision of the repealed regulations corresponding to a provision (the “relevant provision”) of these regulations.
+(c) is an exemption from compliance with a provision of the repealed regulations corresponding to a provision (the relevant provision) of these regulations.

 (2) Subject to regulation 274(2), the exemption has effect for these regulations as if it were an exemption granted by the Chief Officer from compliance with the relevant provision.